-- If acute neurological symptoms (psychomotor retardation, seizures, motor or visual neurological deficits, confusion, unusual headaches, coma) leading to suspicion of a stroke-like episode or Leigh syndrome (damage to the basal ganglia or brain stem).
-Admit to intensive care or intermediate care unit. - EEG and brain MRI (Diffusion sequences, ASL and spectroscopy if possible) depending on the clinic - Corticosteroid therapy if confirmed stroke-like episode or Leigh syndrome affecting the brain stem: Methylprednisolone orally or IV 2mg/kg/day with blood glucose monitoring.
-Duration to be assessed during working hours, with rapid reduction - Consider arginine if stroke-like episode confirmed (cf dosage overleaf) - If status epilepticus: distinguish between generalised tonic-clonic, focal (continuous partial epilepsy), and myoclonic seizures.
-Remember to consider status epilepticus without motor signs (coma, visual or sensory focal seizure, confusion) if alteration of consciousness and/or alertness. - Standard treatment: benzodiazepine IV, Keppra IV.
+- If acute neurological symptoms (psychomotor retardation, seizures, motor or visual neurological deficits, confusion, unusual headaches, coma) leading tosuspicion ofa stroke-like episode or Leigh syndrome (damage to the basal ganglia or brain stem).
+Admit to intensive care or intermediate care unit. - EEG and brain MRI (Diffusion sequences, ASL and spectroscopy if possible) depending on the clinic. - Corticosteroid therapy if confirmed stroke-like episode or Leigh syndrome affecting the brain stem: Methylprednisolone orally or IV 2mg/kg/day with blood glucose monitoring.
+Duration to be assessed during working hours, with rapid reduction. - Consider arginine if stroke-like episode confirmed (cf dosage overleaf) - If status epilepticus: distinguish between generalised tonic-clonic, focal (continuous partial epilepsy), and myoclonic seizures.
+Remember to consider status epilepticus without motor signs (coma, visual or sensory focal seizure, confusion) if alteration of consciousness and/or alertness. - · Standard treatment: benzodiazepine IV, Keppra IV.
 Avoid barbiturates, intubation and Valproate. - Titrate the dose of antiepileptics if possible.
-With expert advice: discuss treatment modifications and the establishment of a ketogenic diet. - Plan for an EEG to identify the nature of the epileptic state. - For any other organ involvement: symptomatic care.
+With the experts: discuss treatment modifications and introduction of a ketogenic diet(during working hours). - Plan for an EEG to identify the nature of the epileptic state. - If symptomatic cardiac conduction disorder: raise the heart rate (Isuprel, stimulation probe) and transfer to a surgical-medical cardiology service to install a pacemaker. - If rhythm disorders: effective anticoagulation, do not use digoxin to lower the heart rate.
+Transfer to a cardiology service for specific treatment.